What is Grass-Fed Whey Protein?

 The milk used to produce AGN Roots Grass-Fed Whey comes 100% from Fresian-Jersey crosses.
 The milk produced from these animals is rich in nutrients and made from happy & healthy cows who can live as long as 20+ years of age.

 The latest U.S. statistics show 9.2 million dairy cows, producing 22 billion gallons of milk per year (approx. 2391 gallons per cow per year).
-In 1944, 26 million dairy cows were making a total of 14 billion gallons of milk per year (approx. 538 gallons per cow per year).
+In 1944, 26 million dairy cows were making a 14 billion gallons (total) of milk per year (approx. 538 gallons per cow per year).

 These staggering numbers accurately show that farmers have been driven by production totals for some time and continue to evolve their operations accordingly.
 Unfortunately, this progression has almost always been at the expense of the environment, animal health, and consumer nutrition.